magic/core/example/pages/index.md

 ### image test

-while at it, let's test an image, 2 times:
+while at it, let's test an image, 2 times with a working src:

 * ![Magic Logo](/logo.png)
 * ![Magic Logo](/core/logo.png)

+and once with a broken src:

 * ![Broken Magic Logo](/logo23-broken.png)